panchishin/learn-to-tensorflow/README.md

 ### 07-rnn.py
 Implement a recurrant neural net to accurately predict the next element in a series created by makeXY() in helper_make_xy.py

 This creates a series X like [2,3,4,5] and Y = [6].
-The series can be in reverse and just constant.
+The series can be a forward progression, a reverse progression, or a constant.
+The series may also contain 3, 4, or 5 elements.

 An architecture that has been shown to work is:
 - RNN Cell state size of 20